Prof. Dr. Frithjof Nolting

 Institutional Responsibilities

-Head of the Laboratory of Condensed Matter in the Photon Science Division.
-The Laboratory consists of six groups with about 60 people, which focus on different aspects of condensed matter and materials science.
-The mission of the laboratory for condensed matter is to perform competitive research for new materials and to provide a platform for the user community for high impact research in condensed matter and materials science based on the SLS and SwissFEL.
-We operate 7 beamlines at the SLS and 1 beamline at the SwissFEL.
-Besides leading the laboratory, I run my own research program on magnetism at the nanoscale.
-For the Photon Science Division I am the deputy for the SwissFEL operation and for PSI I am coordinating the activities in advanced manufacturing and representing PSI in the corresponding ETH committees.
+Head of the Laboratory of Condensed Matter (LSC) in the Center for Photon Science.
+The mission of the LSC is to perform competitive research for new materials and to provide a platform for the user community for high impact research in condensed matter and materials science based on the SLS and SwissFEL.
+The LSC consists of seven groups operating 5 beamlines at the SLS, 1 beamline at the SwissFEL, providing support services for the whole SLS and SwissFEL on instrumentation and undulators, and performing research on different aspects of condensed matter and materials science.
+Frithjof Nolting is also the deputy for SLS in the CPS, and the PSI coordinator for activities in advanced manufacturing and corresponding technology transfer activities, in particular of the technology transfer center ANAXAM.

 Scientific Research